|Frequently Asked Questions

 - Upon receipt of written approval from the Appraisal Board, take and pass the Licensed Appraiser exam.

-- Submit to the Division:
+- Upon passing the Licensed Appraiser exam, submit to the Division:

 - Completed and signed documentation of successfully passing the exam (issued at the testing center).